PyRepair/maniple/training-data/summarize-experiment-v2/matplotlib/17/prompt_response_response_10.md

             vmin -= expander * abs(vmin)
             vmax += expander * abs(vmax)

-    if swapped and not increasing:
-        vmin, vmax = vmax, vmin
+    if vmin > vmax and not increasing: vmin, vmax = vmax, vmin

     return vmin, vmax
 ```

+The updated function resolves the issues with swapping and range expansion by addressing the specific conditions and logic.
+This corrected version should pass the failing test cases and satisfy the expected input/output variable information.